|Researched by||John Readman||Refereed by||This information is not refereed|

 The animals found within the biotope may be able to utilize the input of organic matter as food, or are likely to be tolerant of inputs at the benchmark level.
 Cabral-Oliveira et al. (2014) found that filter feeders including the barnacle Chthamalus montagui, were more abundant at sites closer to a sewage treatment works, as they could utilize the organic matter inputs as food.
 On the same shores, higher abundances of juvenile Patella sp. and lower abundances of adults were found closer to sewage inputs.
 Cabral-Oliveira et al. (2014) suggested the structure of these populations was due to increased competition closer to the sewage outfalls.

-Balanus crenatus and Spirobranchus triqueter were assigned to AMBI Group II described as 'species indifferent to enrichment, always present in low densities with non-significant variations with time, from initial state, to slight unbalance' (Gittenberger & Van Loon, 2011).
+Balanus crenatus and Spirobranchus triqueter were assigned to AMBI Group II described as 'species indifferent to enrichment, always present in low densities with non-significant variations with time, from an initial state to slight unbalance' (Gittenberger & Van Loon, 2011).

 Sensitivity assessment.
 It is not clear whether the pressure benchmark would lead to enrichment effects in this dynamic habitat.
 Water movement would disperse organic matter particles, mitigating the effect of this pressure.
 Based on the AMBI categorization (Borja et al., 2000, Gittenberger & Van Loon, 2011).
 Although species within the biotope may be sensitive to gross organic pollution resulting from sewage disposal and aquaculture, they are considered to have ‘High’ resistance to the pressure benchmark (which represents organic enrichment) and therefore ‘High’ resilience.
 The biotope is, therefore, assessed as ‘Not sensitive’.